Astha86/Weather-Insights/README.md

     - OpenWeather API to fetch real-time weather data.
     - (Optional) Geolocation API to detect the user's current location.

-## How to Use
+# Usage

+1. **User Location Weather**:
+   - Click the "Your Weather" tab to access weather information based on your current location.
+   - Grant location access when prompted.
+   - The app will display real-time weather details for your current coordinates.

+2. **City Weather Search**:
-    - Clone the repository:
+   - Click the "Search Weather" tab.

-## cd weather-app

-    - Open index.html in your preferred web browser.

-    - Enter the name of the city you want to check the weather for in the search box.
+   - Enter the name of a city in the input field and submit the form.

-    - Press the "Search" button to fetch and display the weather data for the specified city.
+   - The app will fetch and display weather data for the specified city.

-    - (Optional) Allow the app to use your device's location to automatically fetch the weather data for your current location.

-## API Key Setup

-To use the OpenWeather API, you need to sign up on their website to obtain an API key.
-Once you have the API key, create a file named config.js in the project directory and store your API key in it as follows:

-#E javascript

-// config.js
-const API_KEY = 'YOUR_API_KEY_HERE';

-Replace 'YOUR_API_KEY_HERE' with your actual API key.

-### Note: Do not share your API key publicly or commit it to version control.
-Use environment variables or other secure methods to manage the API key in production.
+# Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, follow these steps:

+1. Fork the repository on GitHub.
+2. Create a new branch from the `main` branch.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Create a pull request to merge your changes into the main repository.